AriFordsham/GHCWiki/commentary/compiler/generic-deriving.md

 ```

 But then she'd be writing `gshow _ = gshowUnlifted` for every single unlifted data type under consideration.
-That's more boilerplate than any reasonable programmer should have to deal with!
+That's more boilerplate than any reasonable generic programmer should have to deal with!

 ## Attempt 4: use a GADT